 Note: Figures from 2012 forward are on the TIFRSs basis.
 Figures of prior years are on the ROC GAAP basis.
 Source: CBC.

+The decline was mainly driven by a decrease in commission fee income amid intense competition in the CP underwriting business, and an increase in the yielding cost of foreign currency bonds.
+Owing to contraction in profits and the growth in equities and assets, the average ROE and ROA mildly fell to 8.80% and 1.06%, respectively, reflecting a slight weakening of profitability (Chart 3.53).

+&lt;sup>57 Major liabilities include call loans, repo transactions as well as issuance of corporate bonds and CP.

+Average capital adequacy ratio mildly rose

+The average capital adequacy ratio of bills finance companies mildly ascended to 13.93% at the end of 2017, although the Tier 1 capital ratio slightly declined to 13.61%.
+Moreover, the capital adequacy ratio for each company remained higher than 13%, well above the statutory minimum of 8% (Chart 3.54).

-Chart 3.53 ROE & ROA of bills finance companies
+Chart 3.54 Average capital adequacy ratios of bills finance companies

-Notes: 1.
-Figures from 2012 forward are on the TIFRSs basis.
-Figures of prior years are on the ROC GAAP basis. - 2.
-ROE = net income before tax/average equity. - 3.
-ROA = net income before tax/average assets.

-Box 3 Overseas expansion of demestic banks: Current conditions and challenges In recent years, the government has successively relaxed regulations and promoted overseas expansion policies for banks.
+Overseas expansion of demestic banks: Current conditions and challenges

+In recent years, the government has successively relaxed regulations and promoted overseas expansion policies for banks.
 Against this backdrop, and faced with the challenges of overbanking, excessive competition, and thin interest margins, domestic banks proactively set up overseas business units.
 As banks' overseas units have earned a continuously rising share of profits, they have become critical for the future development of domestic banks.

-1. Retrospect and current conditions of overseas expansion 1.1 History of overseas expansion In the early days, most overseas business units of domestic banks were set up in international financial centers, such as New York, London, and Singapore.
+1. Retrospect and current conditions of overseas expansion

+1.1 History of overseas expansion

+In the early days, most overseas business units of domestic banks were set up in international financial centers, such as New York, London, and Singapore.
 However, domestic banks then gradually focused on the countries with Taiwanese enterprise clusters, especially Mainland China.
 In the past two years, their focus has shifted to New Southbound Policy target countries.

-1.2 Most overseas branches and subsidiaries are located in New Southbound Policy target countries As of the end of 2017, domestic banks units.
-485 overseas business had including 145 branches and 21 subsidiaries, both greater than respective numbers in 2010 (Chart B3.1).
-As for geographical distribution, most overseas branches or subsidiaries were set up in New Southbound Policy target countries (57), followed by Mainland China (32), North America (30), and Chart B3.1 Number of overseas business units of domestic banks
+1.2 Most overseas branches and subsidiaries are located in New Southbound Policy target countries units of domestic banks Number Overseas branches Overseas subsidiaries 200 150 100 50 0 2010 11 12 13 14 15 16 17 Source: CBC.

+As of the end of 2017, domestic banks overseas business units. had 485 including 145 branches and 21 subsidiaries, both greater than the respective numbers in 2010 (Chart B3.1).
+As for geographical distribution, most overseas branches or subsidiaries were set up in New Southbound Policy target countries (57), followed by Mainland China (32), North America

+Chart B3.1 Number of overseas business